Skip to content

 Triggering tracked runs»

-Tracked runs can be triggered in of the three ways - manually by the user, by a Git push or by a trigger policy.
+Tracked runs can be triggered in one of the three ways - manually by the user, by a Git push or by a trigger policy.

 Triggering manually»